Medical conditions that may complicate having your tooth pulled.

 24) Pregnancy / Lactation.

-Both pregnant and breastfeeding women can have extractions performed.
-There are, however, a number of guidelines that should be followed.
+Tooth extractions may be performed for both pregnant and breastfeeding women.
+However, there are a number of guidelines and precautions that must be followed.
 We now discuss this topic here: Tooth extraction considerations with Pregnancy and Breastfeeding.

 Our list of conditions is not meant to be all-inclusive.